-Recognition of Limited Liability Corporation and S Corporation Status

-One important development in the federal tax system was the creation of the limited liability corporation (LLC) and the S corporation.
+Recognition of Limited Liability Corporation and S Corporation Status liability corporation (LLC) and the S corporation.
 LLCs and S corporations provide businesses some of the benefits of incorporation, such as limited liability, without the overhead of becoming a traditional C corporation.
 The profits of these entities are taxed under the individual income tax code, which avoids the double taxation problems that plague the corporate income tax system.
 Every state with a full individual income tax recognizes LLCs to at least some degree, and all but Louisiana recognize S corporations in some fashion, but those that require additional state election or make the entity file through the state's gross receipts tax (as in Delaware, Ohio, Texas, and Washington) score poorly in this variable.